ddrohan/android-101-labs-as/session1/lab/md/step03.md

 If you haven't deleted the project, you can just continue on.

-Name your package 'ie.wit' (or accept the default again).
-Accept all the defaults, and it's recommended you select <b>Android 5.0</b> as the launch target platform (but any target will suffice for this particular lab).
+Name your package 'ie.wit' (like you did before).
+Choose an Empty Activity again and rename as before.
+It's recommended you select <b>Android 5.0</b> as the launch target platform (but any target will suffice for this particular lab).
 It's also probably a good idea to run the App at this stage, so you can set up your Virtual Device (if you haven't done so already).

 Edit your "strings.xml" file (in your res folder) and add the following "resources" - be careful if you have created an app which contains a 'menu' folder, this also includes associated resources, so don't overwrite those resources, just add our ones at the end.